Rust en Vreugd: The gates

-he owners
+The owners

 The attorney W.C.
 Boers was the Fiscal of the Cape, but he was guilty of so much corruption and abuse of power that he was recalled to the Netherlands at the request of the local population.
 In 1782, Olof de Wet, also an official with the VOC, purchased it, only to sell it in 1785 to Jean Martin, a French doctor.
 In 1798, the widow of Johannes Blösser bought the property, later taken over by R.J. van der Riet, a member of the Political Council.
 Between 1814 and 1826, it was the residence of Governor of the Cape Colony, Lord Charles Somerset.
 Later, it would be owned by William Hopper and his son.
 The Hoppers renamed the house The Grove.
 In 1860, the home and garden were opened to the public as the Rustenburg Gardens.
 Starting in July 1885, a teachers' college (Normal School of Cape Town, a forerunner of the South African College and therefore of the University of Cape Town), a state guesthouse, a grade school, and a nursing school were among the uses of the area.
-Over time, urban sprawl shrunk the gardens, and the building deteriorated until the Cape Provincial Administration restored it and the William Fehr Collection was opened there.
+Over time, urban sprawl shrank the gardens, and the building deteriorated until the Cape Provincial Administration restored it and the William Fehr Collection was opened there.